rust-lang/reference/dev-guide/src/grammar.md

 ## Grammar syntax

-The syntax for the grammar itself is pretty close to what is described in the [Notation chapter](../src/notation.md), though there are some rendering differences.
+The syntax for the grammar itself is pretty close to what is described in the [Notation chapter], though there are some rendering differences.

 A "root" production, marked with `@root`, is one that is not used in any other production.